JakDaniels/MIOS/README.md

 	# service mysqld start

-Now we need to configure MIOS.
+# Now we need to configure MIOS.
-It does need some initial simple configuration:

-Copy the file ~/MIOS/Instances/.config/config.inc.php.example to ~/MIOS/Instances/.config/config.inc.php
-and edit accordingly.
-Most stuff should be set up already, but you will need to set the database usernames and passwords etc.

-Run

-	./opensim.sh.php --help

-for more instructions on manipulating Instances once the initial config is done.

 In general, on a new system where you want to run MIOS and OpenSim do the following: